JohnnyCasares/Valorant_ML_Model/README.md

 - This project assumes basic knowledge of Python and Jupyter Notebook.
 - Ensure that you have the required datasets or update the code to use your own dataset.

-## Contact Information
+## Contact

-If you have any questions or issues, please reach out to me at johnny.casares.7@gmail.com
+For any questions or feedback, you can reach out by reporting an issue or through [LinkedIn](https://www.linkedin.com/in/johnny-casares7/)